yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_practices.md

 Secured Overnight Financing Rate (SOFR) is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities with a diverse set of borrowers and lenders;.
 It is based entirely on transactions (not estimates), hence serving a good alternative to London Inter-Bank Offered Rate (LIBOR).

-SOFR reflects transactions in the Treasury repo market, that in the Treasury repo market, people borrow money using Treasury debt as collateral.
+SOFR reflects transactions in the Treasury repo market, e.g., UST (U.S. Treasury), that in the Treasury repo market, people borrow money using Treasury debt as collateral.

 * The United States Federal Overnight Reverse Repo (O/N RRP)